 Since the early 1980s, the Butanes have been widely recognized as without peer among Minnesota-based blues bands.
 With relatively few personnel changes over the years, the band plays with an easy authority forged by decades of gigs at bars, concert halls and festival stages.
 Each member of the band is an acclaimed master at his instrument, as witnessed by the numerous nominations and awards each has received.
 As a unit, having played together over the years, this combination of talents delivers professional performances that leave space for the spontaneity and invention that are the essence of this music.

 The blues, and particularly the post World War II Chicago electric variety of that genre, is at the core of the Butanes' repertoire.
 The band was formed in the early 1980s by guitarist/vocalist Curtis Obeda following his apprenticeship in the legendary Hubert Sumlin's Chicago band.
 Sumlin, of course, made blues history as the ingenious guitarist for Howlin' Wolf.
 The Butanes emerged just as the blues revival of the 80s blossomed, providing a steady diet of bar gigs during which the band honed its craft and developed its now encyclopedic songbook.
 Along the way, they became recognized as the first call backing band for visiting blues legends.
 These include John Lee Hooker, Little Johnny Taylor, Johnny Copeland and Bo Diddley, to name but a few.
 Over the years, the band's personnel stabilized to include its current line-up of Obeda, John Lindberg (bass/vocals), Robb Stupka (drums) and Virgil Nelson (Hammond B-3, other keys.)
+The untimely death of John Lindberg in 2016 resulted in the introduction into the band of veteran bassist Jim Anton.
 Minnesota arts and entertainment weekly City Pages routinely recognized the Butanes as the area's Best Blues Band, including for five consecutive years ending in 2009 (City Pages has since ceased recognizing bands in this category.)
 When it comes to the blues, whether it's a brisk shuffle or a down and dirty slow blues, the Butanes deliver the goods.

 New Orleans / Louisiana